dynamicnet/screenshotr/README.md

 format | opt. string | Paper format.
 Defaults to 'A4'. delay | opt. int | Wait some time (in milliseconds) before converting.
 Defaults to 0. pageRanges | opt. string | Paper ranges to print, e.g., '1-5, 8, 11-13'.
-Defaults to the empty string, which means print all pages.
+Defaults to the empty string, which means print all pages. headerTemplate | opt. string | HTML template for the print header. footerTemplate | opt. string | HTML template for the print footer.

 ## Environments variables
 Name | Description